andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 => ([1 1] [1 2] [2 3])
 ```

-The default comparator will throw an error if elements of different types need to be compared.
+The default comparator will throw an error if elements of different types need to be compared:

 ```clojure
 (sort [[2 3] [1 "w"] [1 1]])